The Story Of StarTran

-As a theory teacher, I grasped immediately that computers had a problem too — no brain — and that in order to use them effectively we would have to make fundamental changes in the way we taught and learned steno theory.
+As a theory teacher, I grasped immediately that computers had a problem too — no brain — and that in order to use them effectively we would have to make fundamental changes in the way we taught and learned steno theory, soon to be called realtime theory.
 I wanted to give my students a relevant education.
 I wanted them to be ready to work in the new computerized world when they graduated.

 My first court reporting department at Santa Barbara Business College

 Quite simply, StarTran Realtime Theory sprang from the dictum, “If you want something done right, do it yourself.”
 It wasn’t easy.
 It took many years, and I had lots of help from family, friends, CAT experts, court reporters, court reporting teachers and especially the many StarTran private, independent, and classroom students who gave feedback and suggestions along the way.
 Together we created StarTran Realtime Theory — and we have done it right!
 Serendipitously, the project was ready for market right at the time that the National Court Reporters Association began approving theories for realtime.
 StarTran Online was submitted and approved with no changes requested, only the suggestion to put more page numbers on the Table of Contents.

 Developing StarTran has enriched my life in so many ways.
 For one, I have earned the satisfaction of knowing that my goal of creating the fastest, most efficient court reporting theory possible and presenting it in a way that gives both students and teachers the best possible chance of succeeding has been realized.